STAFF and HONORARY RESEARCH FELLOWS

 Beatrix Lanzinger has worked for the Harrison Institute since 2010 and is an award-winning project manager for her overseas community-based conservation projects.

-Her ecotourism project, Destination Ayeyarwady, which links the conservation of the endangered Irrawaddy River dolphin to community development in two fishing villages, was awarded Myanmar’s ‘Best Community Involvement in Tourism' for 2017 (further information) and an ASEAN award for Ecotourism in 2019.
+Her ecotourism project, Destination Ayeyarwady, which links the conservation of the endangered Irrawaddy River dolphin to community development in two fishing villages, was awarded Myanmar’s ‘Best Community Involvement in Tourism' for 2017, an ASEAN award for Ecotourism in 2019, and a runners-up prize in 2020.

 Beatrix seeks to develop community-led initiatives that promote the conservation of natural and cultural heritage within the context of poverty alleviation and developing alternative livelihoods.

 Aung Toe Khaing is based in Mandalay in Myanmar and has worked for the Harrison Institute on community-based conservation projects since 2014.
-As part of the team led by Beatrix Lanzinger, he was a key member ensuring that the Harrison Institute’s initiative on the Ayeyarwady River was twice recognised with awards for its excellence (2017, 2019).
+As part of the team led by Beatrix Lanzinger, he was a key member ensuring that the Harrison Institute’s initiative on the Ayeyarwady River was recognised with awards for its excellence in 2017, 2019 and 2020.
 He also represents the Institute when talking to the media about the project (further information).

 Proficient in English and with exceptional interpersonal skills, Aung Toe Khaing, known to everyone as ‘Ko Toe’ provides the link between the international team and the village communities, making certain that villagers feel a genuine ownership of community projects whilst ensuring that ideas become practical realities on the ground.